 Whatever your reason for wanting to dip your toes in the dating pool, there’s plenty to be gained from taking your search online.
 Perhaps you haven’t yet come across your soulmate, or you’re ready to start dating again after a divorce.

 Though going in search of love or companionship can leave you feeling nervous and excited – especially if it’s been a while since you last went on a date – try to remember that dating is supposed to be fun, and romance could be just a click away…

 The evolution of technology has seen online dating sweep the globe, to the point where 1 in 5 new relationships now start online.
 For the most part, any stigma and prejudices attached to the idea of meeting someone online are long gone – and online dating is now widely seen as a convenient and effective way to connect with singles who may have otherwise never crossed your path.

 So the question is, what could online dating do for you?

 The benefits of online dating in your 50s or 60s

-- Being able to come into contact with a diverse range of people – increasing the chances of meeting people that will have plenty of things in common with you.
+- Being able to come into contact with a diverse range of people.
+This increases your chances of meeting people that’ll have plenty of things in common with you.

 - Low commitment.
-If you speak to someone online and instantly realise that they aren’t the person for you, then it’s much easier (and less awkward) to cut contact politely.
-It’s much harder to do that when you’ve just sat down to dinner with a stranger!
+If you speak to someone online and instantly realise that they aren’t the person for you, it’s much easier (and less awkward) to cut contact politely online.
+It’s much more difficult to do that when you’ve just sat down to dinner with a stranger!

 10 tips to help you get started with online dating